pulumi/pulumi/tests/integration/steps/README.md

 * CreateReplacement
 * DeleteReplaced

-In addition to the ability to recover from failures.
+in addition to the ability to recover from failures.
 For example, there is a "pending deletion" capability that will remember resources that were meant to be deleted, but couldn't be, due to a failure partway through.